diegoparrilla/atarist-silly-demo/README.md

 make
 ```

-4. Copy the `dist/test.tos` file to your Atari ST computer, Hatari emulator or MiSTer Atari ST.
+4. Copy the `dist/test.tos` file to your Atari STe computer, Hatari emulator or MiSTer Atari ST.

 5. Run the demo!

 ## Resources

-This "Resources" section contains a list of helpful materials for learning how to build a demo for the Atari ST. This section include tutorials, documentation, and sample code that can assist in the development of a demo for the Atari ST. These materials are intended for developers with varying levels of experience, mostly experienced programmers.
+This "Resources" section contains a list of helpful materials for learning how to build a demo for the Atari ST. This section include tutorials, documentation, and sample code that can assist in the development of a demo for the Atari STe.
+These materials are intended for developers with varying levels of experience, mostly experienced programmers.

-It is important to note that the Atari ST has a unique architecture and programming environment, so it is essential to familiarize yourself with the platform before diving into demo development.
+It is important to note that the Atari STe has a unique architecture and programming environment, so it is essential to familiarize yourself with the platform before diving into demo development.

-Please feel free to contribute to this list by submitting pull requests with additional resources that you have found helpful in your own Atari ST demo development journey.
+Please feel free to contribute to this list by submitting pull requests with additional resources that you have found helpful in your own Atari STe demo development journey.

 ### Assembly Language